-Questions/Suggestions -> Dr. Scott Schneider - S SCHNEIDER@LTU.EDU
+Questions/Suggestions -> Dr. Changgong Zhou czhou@ltu.edu

 Portions of this laboratory manual have been adapted from materials originally developed by Priscilla Laws, David Sokoloff and Ronald Thornton for the Tools for Scientific Thinking, RealTime Physics and Workshop Physics curricula.
 You are free to use (and modify) this laboratory manual only for non-commercial educational uses.